nikobojs/manuscrape_nuxt/README.md

 # ManuScrape Nuxt App

 ManuScrape makes it very easy to collect screenshots, scrollshots and metadata about generic observations.

 This is the backend repo used by the [native client side windows app](https://github.com/nikobojs/manuscrape_electron), and is hosted on [manuscrape.org](https://manuscrape.org).
+If you are looking for the main ManuScrape presentation, go to the [manuscrape_electron releases page](https://github.com/nikobojs/manuscrape_electron/releases).

+## manuscrape.org
-There is no promise on continuous hosting, so it is recommended to host this repo on-premise.
-That will probably also make your use case more compliant with your local data processing laws.
+There is no promise on continuous hosting, and in general, it is recommended that you host the backend yourself.
+That can only help in making you more compliant with your local data processing laws.

-## Contribute to the project
+## Development

 #### Install dependencies
 Install all the dependencies and add the pre commit hook.
 The pre-commit hook ensures you cannot commit badly typed code.